Inclusion and SEND

 The school is committed to compliance with the Special Educational Needs and Disability Act 2001 and the Disability Discrimination Act and is fully compliant with the 2014 Special Educational Needs and Disabilities Code of Practice.
-We have a disability access plan which aims to ensure that we do not treat disabled pupils or parents less favourably for a reason related to disability and we take reasonable steps to ensure that disabled pupils are not placed at a substantial disadvantage.
+We have an Accessibility Plan which aims to ensure that we do not treat disabled pupils or parents less favourably for a reason related to disability and we take reasonable steps to ensure that disabled pupils are not placed at a substantial disadvantage.
 The school’s commitment to inclusion ensures that we actively seek to accommodate those with disabilities.
 The school is currently accessible to all children, including those in wheelchairs, and we have a disabled toilet on the ground floor.

 The Kent 'Local Offer' is a response from the government to enable parents/ carers to find out about services, opportunities and access for children with special educational needs and/or disabilities.